 You never want to run into a situation where you are out of a product that’s in high demand.
 It’s bad for your reputation as a brand and hurts your sales opportunities.

-Keeping a fine-tuned eye on your low-stock report will tell you which items are running low.
+Keeping a fine-tuned eye on your low-stock inventory report will tell you which items are running low.
 When you know when you’re running low, you can replenish your stock before you run into any problems.

 3. Product performance report

 A product performance report tells you how quickly your products are selling and which ones are the most popular.

 An excellent product performance inventory report will segment data into how much you’ve sold over various times and products you’ve sold during a specific time period.

 This data gives you a look into what products you need more and less of during specific sales seasons.

 4. Sales summary

 Since your inventory is directly related to your brand’s sales, you need a way to track the goods you’ve sold, the costs of items, gross profit, margins, taxes, and more.